Corncrake Project in Ireland

 The Department of Agriculture, Fisheries and the Marine (DAFM) also introduced measures for Corncrakes in the Agri-Environment Options Scheme (AEOS) and most recently in the Green Low Carbon Agri-Enivironment Scheme (GLAS), see http://www.agriculture.gov.ie/farmerschemespayments/glas/).

-For more details on any aspects of BirdWatch Ireland's Corncrake work, contact Anita Donaghy on email@example.com.
+For more details on any aspects of BirdWatch Ireland's Corncrake work, or to report a Corncrake, contact Anita Donaghy on email@example.com.